SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-17-russian-casualty-data-update3.md

 commentsClosed: true
 ---

-Today the world reached another grim milestone in Russia's invasion of Ukraine.
+Today the world reached yet another grim milestone in Russia's invasion of Ukraine.

 ## The Milestone (Or, In This Case, Gravestone)